nicolabarban/sociogenomics2023/week8/lab_week8_1.md

 # Lab week 8.
-Working with summary statistics
+Working with summary statistics.
+Part I

-## Manhattan Plots, QQplots and genetic correlations  matrices
+## Manhattan Plots and QQplots
-## Alternative plots using package manhattanly
+##  package manhattanly

 This first part of the lab will use Rstudio.